Fungi Field Trip

 A fungi field trip can help guide their children in embracing hope and joy, rather than becoming numbed by fear.
 It’s a way to stimulate and encourage a child’s curiosity in learning about the wonders of our existence.

-There are more than 1.5 million species of fungi, six times more than the plants with which they share the soil.
+There are more than 1.5 million species of fungi and mycelium in soil, six times more than the plants with which they share the ground.
 They are the largest living things on earth, yet in most of their vastness, microscopic.
 They live all around us, even inside us, hidden from us in plain sight.

 Before embarking with your kids on your exploration of the mycelial world, you should watch that marvelous instructive primer to guide you as to what to be looking for, and what exactly it is you’re finding and seeing in the woods as you spot mushrooms and turn over fallen logs.